 We investigate the link between birth order and the career outcome of becoming Chief Executive Officer (CEO) of a company.
-CEOs are more likely to be the first-born, i.e., oldest, child of their family.
-This result holds for family firms, where traditionally the oldest child is appointed to run the family business, but also for non-family firms.
-We also find that CEOs are significantly less likely to have older brothers (relative to younger brothers) than older sisters (relative to younger sisters).
-The advantage of being first-born seems to decay over time, consistent with changing family structures and rearing practices as well as changing social norms.
+CEOs are more likely to be the first-born, i.e., oldest, child of their family relative to what one would expect if birth order did not matter for career outcomes.
+Both male and female CEOs are more likely to be first-born.
+However, the first-born advantage seems to largely reflect the absence of an older brother, but not of an older sister.
+These results are more pronounced for family firms, where traditionally the oldest child is appointed to run the family business, but also hold for non-family firms.

 Keywords: CEO, first born, birth order, family firm, rearing environment, upbringing

 Suggested Citation: Suggested Citation